Pianofly Documentation

 ENVELOPES

 The envelope determines the shape of the sound while it is playing.
-There are four vertical sliders to adjust the envelope.
+There are four vertical dials to adjust the shape of the envelope (they look like tall striped rectangles that match the color of the current node).
 The first half of the envelope is called the "attack": what happens when your finger first touches a key.
 It determines how quickly the sound gets loud, how loud it gets, and whether it stays that loud, or decays to a slightly lower volume.

 The next part of the envelope is the "sustain": it determines the level of each node while you are holding a note.
 The sustain continues for as long as you hold the note.

 The last part of the envelope is the "release": what happens when you lift your finger away from the key or move to a different key.
-Does the sound fade away immediately or does it linger or resonate for a while.
+A short/fast release causes the sound to fade away immediately, a long/slow release lets it linger or resonate for a while.

 ATTACK